FrancescoLanthaler/Trivia/README.md

 Enjoy!

-Attention: the noise svg only works on the build version on trivia.francescolanthaler.com It won't work locally.
+Attention: the noise.svg only works on the build version on [trivia.francescolanthaler.com ](url) It won't work locally.